Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones

 \begin{Proposition} If $\Cgf(x,y;t)$ is D-finite with respect to $x$, then $\Mgf(x,y;t)$ is also D-finite with respect to $x$.
-Moreover, in this case, $\Cgf(x,y;t)$ is algebraic if and only if $\Mgf(x,y;t)$ is algebraic as functions of $x$. \end{Proposition} \begin{proof} Using \ref{prop:CtoB_dfinite}, we know that $\Lgf(x,y;t)$ is D-finite, and that it is algebraic if an only if $\Cgf(x,y;t)$ is algebraic.
+Moreover, in this case, $\Cgf(x,y;t)$ is algebraic in $x$ if and only if $\Mgf(x,y;t)$ is algebraic in $x$. \end{Proposition} \begin{proof} Using Proposition \ref{prop:CtoB_dfinite}, we know that $\Lgf(x,y;t)$ is D-finite, and that it is algebraic if an only if $\Cgf(x,y;t)$ is algebraic.
 Then using the same argument starting with $\Lgf(x,y;t)$ and forbidding the step from $(1,0)$ to $(0,1)$, we can prove that $\Mgf(x,y;t)$ is D-finite and that it is algebraic if and only if $\Lgf(x,y;t)$ is algebraic. \end{proof}

-\begin{Proposition} $\Cgf(x,y;t)$ is D-algebraic with respect to $x$ if and only if $\Mgf(x,y;t)$ is D-algebraic with respect to $x$. \end{Proposition} \begin{proof} Using \ref{prop:CtoB_dalg}, we know that $\Lgf(x,y;t)$ is D-algebraic if and only if $\Mgf(x,y;t)$ is D-algebraic.
+\begin{Proposition} $\Cgf(x,y;t)$ is D-algebraic with respect to $x$ if and only if $\Mgf(x,y;t)$ is D-algebraic with respect to $x$. \end{Proposition} \begin{proof} Using Proposition \ref{prop:CtoB_dalg}, we know that $\Lgf(x,y;t)$ is D-algebraic if and only if $\Mgf(x,y;t)$ is D-algebraic.
 Then using the same argument starting with $\Lgf(x,y;t)$ and forbidding the step from $(1,0)$ to $(0,1)$, we can prove that $\Mgf(x,y;t)$ is D-algebraic if and only if $\Lgf(x,y;t)$ is D-algebraic. \end{proof}